bot4s/telegram/README.md

 Telegram Bot API Wrapper for Scala

 The aim of this project is to provide a 100% idiomatic Scala wrapper for the new Telegram Bot API.
 It's strongly-typed and the whole API is camel-cased.
+The only missing (but coming) feature is the asynchronous-ness by default.

 # About TOKEN safety
 Please **DO NOT SHARE BOT TOKENS** in any form.